 In extraordinary circumstances for purposes of a production thesis using artistic-creative methodology, a student may petition the Institutional Review Board representatives for permission to include human participants.
-If the petition is granted, the Ethics Application for Approval for the Use of Human Participants in a Production Thesis (see pp. 105-107), Informed Consent Form for an Experimental Study in a Production Thesis (see p.
-108), and all additional attachments (see pp. 67-71) needed to do research with human subjects must be submitted and approved before research with human participants begins.
+If the petition is granted, the Ethics Application for Approval for the Use of Human Participants in a Production Thesis (see p.
+97), Informed Consent Form for an Experimental Study in a Production Thesis (see p.
+100), and all additional attachments (see pp. 56-63) needed to do research with human subjects must be submitted and approved before research with human participants begins.